-Sylvan’s Engineering courses in the Raleigh-Durham region make learning fun!
-Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
+Our Engineering courses in the Raleigh-Durham region offer an unforgettable experience!
+Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
-It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!
+It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!

 A Real-World Education

-Beyond being big on fun, our Engineering programs in the Raleigh-Durham region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
-Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼
+It’s no secret that Sylvan’s Engineering courses in the Raleigh-Durham region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
+Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 Here’s what our Engineering programs in the Raleigh-Durham region include:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.

 - A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.